What is luck?

 L = S ± (e ± C)

-lol, imma nerd, and I like it.
+yep, imma a nerd… and I like it.

-Luck equals the probability of success plus/minus the outcome of energy (outside variables) and consequence of choice.
+Luck equals the probability of success plus/minus the outcome of energy (outside variables) and consequences of choice.
 The choices you make are only half of the equation.
 The forces upon you are the other.
 These determine your success, and therefore, your luck, good or bad.

 It’s a no brainer.

-Thank goodness for soft Lessons
+Thank goodness for soft lessons

 We are very fortunate to say, while the margins were smaller at times, we have had good luck so far… all soft lessons.
-This means we for the most part, the drama was low, and we were able to learn a good lesson in a nurturing way.
+This means we for the most part, the drama was low and we were able to learn a good lesson in a nurturing way.
 It also means we were able to look back and say, wow, that could have been way worse.

 But what an amazing thing to say!
 All this great information to take to the next round.
 Go, go consequence of choice!
 (Assuming we stick to the most prudent choice, that is.)
 So grateful to be able to manage all this!
 Because it’s a lot, folks, a lot.

+So what happened?
 What kind of soft lessons are we talking about?
 What happened?
 Here are some of our soft lessons.
-All these were presented in a way that the drama was low (mostly), taught us a good lesson, and make for a great story.
+Again, all these were presented in a way that the drama was low (mostly), taught us a good lesson, and make for a great story.